 Cairns Indigenous Art Fair, Queensland

 When: 12 - 14 July 2019

-The Cairns Indigenous Art Fair (CIAF) invites you to experience the diverse and ancient Aboriginal and Torres Straight Islander cultures of Queensland.
+The Cairns Indigenous Art Fair (CIAF) invites you to experience the diverse and ancient Aboriginal and Torres Strait Islander cultures of Queensland.
 In 2019, the event celebrates its 10th year with a program you won’t want to miss.
-The event seeks to grow the indigenous art industry, but art isn’t the only attraction to experience.
+The event seeks to grow the Aboriginal and Torres Strait Islander art industry, but art isn’t the only attraction to experience.
 Explore eclectic markets, witness dance and music programs, and get involved with workshops that will teach you about culture and creativity.

 When: 8 - 11 August 2019

 The Curated Plate, the newest foodie festival on Queensland’s Sunshine Coast, is making its debut in 2019.
 The four-day event promises to be an adventure in taste, taking you from the savoury sensations of seafood to the flavours of fresh, foraged ingredients.
 As you partake in the event's gastronomic delights, take in the beauty of the surrounds, from the beautiful beaches to the lush hinterland.
 Keep up with the event on Facebook to hear about the latest additions to the program.